What you should know about your borrower rights and options

 45 days before repayment begins: A repayment schedule and Truth-in-Lending Disclosure Statement will be sent to all Federal Direct Loan borrowers from the lender.
 This will outline the amount of Federal Direct Loan(s) borrowed, current interest rate, contact information, repayment schedule of the loan, and other pertinent information.

 Federal Parent Loans for Undergraduate Students (PLUS)

 St. Lawrence University participates in the William D. Ford Federal Direct Loan program for all Federal educational loans, including the Federal Parent PLUS Loan.
 A Parent PLUS Loan is a Federal loan that is an option for parents of undergraduate students who are attending school at least half-time.
 The PLUS loan is in the parent's name.
 A credit check is required for a PLUS loan.
 The interest rate on a PLUS loan is usually better than many of the alternative student loans.
-The 2021-2022 interest rate set by the Federal government is 6.28%.
+Federal loan interest rate and origination fee information may be found here.

 For parents who wish to apply for a PLUS Loan, the process is straightforward.
 During the summer or throughout the academic year, parents may complete the Federal Direct PLUS Loan application.
 Parent(s) must then complete entrance counseling and the Master Promissory Note (MPN).
 If you have never completed a William D. Ford Federal Direct Loan Master Promissory Note (MPN) for your student, you will need to go to Studentaid.gov and select “Complete a Master Promissory Note for Parent PLUS Loan”.
 The student must file a FAFSA before this loan can be processed.
 Additional information can be found on the Federal Direct Parent PLUS Loan page.